Weblayers in scenarios

 Expiration control

-Set when your weblayer stops displaying to keep content relevant:
+Set when your weblayer stops displaying:

 • After conversion: Hides the weblayer once the customer completes your goal.